1Password/shell-plugins/README.md

 ## 📣 Beta Notice

 The plugin ecosystem is still in beta.
-In practice that will mean that if you're locally building your own plugins, you'll likely have to recompile your plugin every now and then to keep up with the latest updates of the 1Password CLI.
+In practice, this means that if you're locally building your own plugins, you'll likely have to recompile your plugin every now and then to keep up with the latest updates of the 1Password CLI.